I'm Honey!

 I spent a day with Filipp, a young 21-year-old Russian boy.
 He is a videographer and photographer.
 I could have been his grandmother and yet he was so taken with me.
 I felt the same way about him, therefore we established an immediate friendship.
 He told me, “You are the first American I have met.”
 We walked the streets of Moscow, visited Red Square and the Kremlin, gazed in awe at the 260-year-old Bolshoi Theatre, visited St. Basil, walked through parks with beautiful gardens, and stood on a bridge overlooking the Moscow River.
 For five hours, we never stopped talking.
 Multigenerational relationships certainly work.

 He told me about his parents, his sister, and his schooling.
+He shared how his dad inspired his creativity and his mum encouraged his dreams, both playing a significant role in his aspirations.
 He told me he would love to eventually study photography and film at USC or Northwestern, all the while taking photos and short videos.
+Meeting Filipp was a reminding moment of the universal longing for parental connection, whether through a dad, mum, or other caring figures.
 When we parted, he put me in an Uber and hugged me goodbye.
 About 40 minutes later, he phoned me saying, “I want to make sure you got home safe.”

 I was undoubtedly touched by his call.
 We exchanged a WhatsApp message: